Beyer, Peacock and Company: Beyer-Garratt articulated locomotives

-An articulated locomotive design that became renowned in the 20th century was another innovation, the Beyer-Garratt articulated locomotive (generically known as a "Garratt"), invented by Herbert William Garratt, who was granted a patent in 1908; Beyer, Peacock had sole rights of manufacture in Britain.
+An articulated locomotive design that became renowned in the 20th century was another innovation, the Garratt articulated locomotive, invented by Herbert William Garratt, who was granted a patent in 1908; Beyer, Peacock had sole rights of manufacture in Britain.
 After the patents ran out in 1928, the company began to use the name "Beyer-Garratt" to distinguish their locomotives.
 They became widely used throughout Africa, South America, Asia, Australia and the South Pacific, where difficult terrain and lightly laid, tightly curved track, usually narrow-gauge, severely limited the weight and power output of conventional locomotives.
 In Garratt's design, two girders holding a boiler and a cab were slung between two "engine" units, each with cylinders, wheels and motion.
 The weight of the locomotive was therefore spread over a considerable distance.
 Both engine units were topped by water tanks.
 The unit adjoining the cab end also held a fuel bunker.

 Between 1909 and 1958, Beyer, Peacock built more than a thousand Garratts; significant types are listed below.
 Among them, three of the most significant are preserved (see the "Preserved steam locomotives" table below):